Godofcoffe/FisherMan/README.md

   -q, --quiet           eliminates and simplifies some script outputs for a
                         simpler and discrete visualization -b, --browser         opens the browser/bot
+  --proxy [HOST:PORT]   define a proxy server to use

 search options:
   --filters             shows the list of available filters